Home → News Release

-1. Preliminary unemployment estimates for Maine tend to move in a direction for several months and then reverse course.
+1. Preliminary labor force estimates, including unemployment and employment to population ratios for Maine tend to move in a direction for several months and then reverse course.
 Those directional trends are largely driven by a smoothing procedure and may not indicate a change in underlying workforce conditions.
 Annual revisions (to be published in March 2015) will eliminate those directional patterns.
-A comparison of preliminary and annually revised unemployment rate is available at http://cwri.blogspot.com/2014/03/workforce-data-revisions-part-1.html.
+A comparison of preliminary and annually revised unemployment rates is available at http://cwri.blogspot.com/2014/03/workforce-data-revisions-part-1.html.

 2. Nonfarm payroll jobs estimates tend to be volatile from month to month.
 Estimates for the period from October 2013 to September 2014 will be replaced with actual payroll data in March 2015.
 The job count is likely to show less volatility than preliminary estimates.